Daniel-Rud/fgwqsr/README.md

 # fgwqsr – Frequentist Grouped Weighted Quantile Sum Regression

 Fully frequentist model fitting procedure for the weighted quantile sum regression formulation.
-Included in this package is an implementation of Bayesian Grouped Weighted Quantile Sum Regression (bgwqsr) introduced by Wheeler, David C et al. that fits Markov Chain Monte Carlo (MCMC) chains in parallel through the runjags package.
+Included in this package is an implementation of both the Frequentist Grouped Weighted Quantile Sum Regression (FGWQSR) and the Bayesian Grouped Weighted Quantile Sum Regression (bgwqsr) introduced by Wheeler, David C et al. that fits Markov Chain Monte Carlo (MCMC) chainsin parallel through the runjags package.

 <!-- badges: start -->
 <!-- badges: end -->

 # Overview

-<br> FGWQSR estimates parameters to the following model:
+<br> For a binary outcome (FGWQSR also accomodates continuous and count outcomes), FGWQSR estimates parameters to the following model:

 <br>